Richard Benson (musician): TV and movies

 During the 1970s and 1980s, Benson hosted various programs about contemporary alternative music on TV and radio.
-In 1992 he played himself as a TV host in Carlo Verdone's successful film Maledetto il giorno che t'ho incontrato.
+In 1992 he played himself as a TV host in Carlo Verdone's successful film Damned the Day I Met You.

 In the 1990s and 2000s, Benson often appeared as a guest on RAI, the prime Italian channel, usually judging musicians.
 His appearances were often over the top and satirical in nature.